 - If the compressor is off and connected to an AC power source, press the battery charge status button on the compressor to illuminate the green locked icon and verify that the ventilator is properly docked. - If the knob does not lock on first attempt, turn knob slightly counterclockwise and then clockwise again.

-• To ensure continuous ventilation, make sure the ventilator battery is being charged by the compressor while the ventilator is docked.
-For more information see "Battery information" on page 132.
+To ensure continuous ventilation, make sure the ventilator battery is being charged by the compressor while the ventilator is docked.
+For more information see "Checking the Ventilator Battery Charge" on page 125.